 Between November 1 and 2, invite family or friends over for an intimate gathering and spend some time in front of the altar.
 This may be a time where a parent or grandparent says some special words, sings, or plays a song, addressed to the family members on the altar.
 This could also be a good time to sit down and enjoy some pan de muerto, or bread of the dead, together.
 (Contact La Concha Bakery in Madison to make an order ahead of time!)

-While Día de los Muertos comes but once a year, I hope that the idea of celebrating the beauty of life, rather than mourning it, is one that stays with you and your family all year long.
+While Día de los Muertos comes but once a year, I hope that the idea of celebrating the beauty of life is one that stays with you and your family all year long.